WHEN THE SLEEPING GIANT WAKES

 California voters, using the initiative process (functioning as a second party in a one-part polity), twice overruled the wimp elites by reinstating capital punishment for extreme murders and three strikes punishment for dangerous offenders.
 There are many other examples of the ongoing disconnection between the “civilized” elites and the common sense, common people.

 What do I mean by extreme ideologies?
-Their signature includes intellectual arrogance, close-mindedness and ruthless political practices.
+Their signature includes intellectual arrogance, closed-mindedness and ruthless political practices.
 Consider two generic examples: (a) the enforced-quality group in which Marx’s ghost can be heard saying, “All wealth is the product of an evil system”, and “The private ownership of property (especially when accumulated by the successful) is the primary evil”, therefor let “us” (who will use the power of the state for “social justice”) fix those structural problems for you; (b) the entrenched inequality group in which the ghost of Hitler’s race-scientists can be heard whispering, “You know that there are too many of the wrong people in the world, it’s up to the superior ones to protect ourselves by any means necessary and “thin out” all the rest.”
 I leave it to the reader to tease out how these core ideas still manifest themselves in the post-modern culture, often in stealth mode.

 Required reading includes the classic, The True Believer, by the late Eric Hoffer, the self-taught longshoreman.